google/WebFundamentals/src/content/en/fundamentals/media/mobile-web-video-playback.md

 Now that we prevent automatic fullscreen, we need to handle ourselves the fullscreen mode for the video with the [Fullscreen API]{: .external}.
-When user clicks the "fullscreen button", let's exit fullscreen mode with `document.exitFullscreen()` if fullscren mode is currently in use by the document.
+When user clicks the "fullscreen button", let's exit fullscreen mode with `document.exitFullscreen()` if fullscreen mode is currently in use by the document.
 Otherwise, request fullscreen on the video container with the method `requestFullscreen()` if available or fallback to `webkitEnterFullscreen()` on the video element only on iOS.

-Note: I'm going to use a [tiny shim] for the Fullscren API in code snippets below that will take care of prefixes as the API is not unprefixed yet at that time.
+Note: I'm going to use a [tiny shim] for the Fullscreen API in code snippets below that will take care of prefixes as the API is not unprefixed yet at that time.

 <pre class="prettyprint lang-html">